bMiquelin/radix-api/README.md

     git clone https://gitlab.com/bMiquelin/radix-api.git
-    dotnet ef database update --project RadixAPI --startup-project RadixAPI
+    dotnet ef database update --project RadixAPI --startup-project RadixAPI dotnet run --project RadixAPI

-Need to check manually your `appsettinggs.json`, filling your Cielo, Stone and ClearSale API Keys, and replacing mock URL to real ones
+Note¹: Need to check manually your `appsettings.json`, filling your Cielo, Stone and ClearSale API Keys, and replacing mock URL to real ones

-    dotnet run --project RadixAPI
+Note²: With the `ConnectionString` set to `Azure`, there is no need to `update-database`.
+There is no problem if you do so.

 ## To add Migrations: